presidentbeef/brakeman/README.md

     brakeman -w3 app_path

-The `-w` switch takes a number from 1 to 3, with 1 being low (all warnings) and 3 being high (only high confidence warnings).
+The `-w` switch takes a number from 1 to 3, with 1 being low (all warnings) and 3 being high (only highest confidence warnings).

 # Configuration files